crutcher-ai/sglang/.devcontainer/README.md

 }
 ```

-SLICE‑Bench (and other tooling) should always prefer `paths.host.*` when slicing logs or wiring Prometheus/Jaeger exports.
+Tools should always prefer `paths.host.*` for logs and storage when running on the host.

 `/telemetry/container_run_meta.env` (host: `$HOME/sglang-observability/telemetry/container_run_meta.env`)
 contains the manifest pointers: